decenomy/SAPP/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The Sapphire Core translation maintainers include *Fuzzbawls*.
+The Sappre Coin Core translation maintainers include *Fuzzbawls*.
 You can find them, and others, in the [Sapphire Coin Discord](https://discord.gg/Rkxu77S).

 Announcements will be posted during application pre-releases to notify translators to check for updates.